DarkMio/VRHackathon/README.md

 ## Aim of the game

 The aim of the game is to **Think Inverse** and solve quests with one or more clones as partner.
-The player is challenged by four really hard quests which kinda lead him to entangle his legs and arms to reach buttons, sliders and levers.
+The player is challenged by  ̶f̶o̶u̶r̶ two really hard quests which kinda lead him to entangle his legs and arms to reach buttons, sliders and levers.

 ## Work will be continued asap. :pray: :video_game: :hankey: :heart: